 add_filter( 'relevanssi_modify_wp_query', 'rlv_include_product_cat' ); function rlv_include_product_cat( $query ) { if ( isset( $query->query_vars['product_cat'] ) ) { $query->query_vars['tax_query'][] = array( 'taxonomy' => 'product_cat', 'field' => 'slug', 'terms' => $query->query_vars['product_cat'], 'include_children' => false, ); } return $query; }

-This will include the product_cat
+This snippet will include the product_cat

 on the include_children